mdelorme/MNn/docs/index.rst

 Miyamoto-Nagai negative model :
 -------------------------------

 ``MNn`` is a MIT-licensed Python package.
-Its main purpose is to model galaxies potential and density function by providing a positive-definite potential-density pair expansion based on the Miyamoto-Nagai disc.
+Its main purpose is to model galaxies by providing a positive-definite potential-density pair expansion based on the Miyamoto-Nagai disc.
 This package functionality is two-fold :

-   1. Provide analytical models to represent galaxy potentials and densities
+   1. To provide analytical models to represent galaxy potentials and densities ...
-   2. Provide simple fitting interfaces to build the models from the data.
+   2. and to provide simple fitting interfaces to build the models from the data.

 This documentation serves as a guide and a reference.
 Feel free to send comments and remarks to the authors to help us improve the documentation and the package.
 The code is hosted on `github <https://github.com/mdelorme/MNn>`_.